lengarvey/ansible-vagrant-rails-buildbox/README.md

 custom bootstrap.sh file provided.
 6. Your github access key is `~/.ssh/id_rsa.pub`

+All these things can be altered by forking the repo and adding extra stuff into the playbook.

+For example:

+* to add MySQL you'd need to add a new mysql role and switch our the postgres role.
+* to change the Ruby version's available just add them to `provisioning/roles/ruby/defaults/main.yml`

 ## Troubleshooting

 * Occasionally the `vagrant up` command will fail to provision due to an ssh error.
 Simply run `BUILDBOX_ACCESS_TOKEN=<YOUR BUILDBOX ACCESS TOKEN HERE> vagrant provision` and it should fix itself.
 * Occasionally the buildbox agent won't do the next step after bundling.
 Just restart your build.
+* If you want to tweak something the playbook is designed to be either idempotent (and fast) or to check to see if steps are required.

 ## Credit